 What this enables

-Rule 26 Technical Advisory ensures the right documents enter the case.
-Litigation Document Intelligence ensures those documents are deployed with maximum effect.
-Together they constitute a complete asymmetric litigation strategy — from the first meet and confer through trial or settlement.
+Rule 26 Technical Advisory defines what enters the case — the knowledge base.
+Litigation Document Intelligence deploys that knowledge base with maximum effect.
+These are not two separate services.
+They are sequential stages of one integrated system, designed around the plaintiff's proof obligation rather than the defense's production obligation.
 A document missed in Rule 26 might as well not exist.
 A document in hand but not understood might as well not have been produced.
+Only the complete system closes both gaps.

 Stage One